csu-hci-projects/FA24-KivettN-EbertM/README.md

   Objectives: Destroy all targets in each gameplay level to progress.

   Hazards: Avoid or take damage from hazards, which reduce player health on contact.
+Could not get functuon.

   ## Controls:
   Movement: WASD keys